Scientific and Organizational Committee

 Digital Research Manager

 Noah Allison is a PhD candidate in Urban Studies at The New School.
-His research examines cities at the intersection of immigration, architecture, and food to understand how everyday life shapes socio-spatial landscapes.
+His research examines metropolises at the intersection of migration, architecture, and food to understand how everyday life shapes contemporary cities.

 Anna Greenspan is an Assistant Professor at New York University-Shanghai, where her research focuses on critical cartography, street markets, and the informal economy.